 Among the rare book collections are American imprints from the colonial era to the 20th century, as well as early European imprints on North American exploration and settlement.
 Subject emphases in rare books include 19th century American imprints on botany, and first and fine editions of works from the American literary canon.
 Among the writers most conspicuously represented are Melville, Whitman, London, Cather, T. S. Eliot, and Carl Sandburg.

 American manuscript holdings are primarily of historical and/or social interest.
 Individual collections (showing unity of provenance) are typically small, seldom exceeding more than a few hundred items.
 There are record groups dating back to 17th century New England, but the era of greatest concentration is the 19th century, particularly the period of the American Civil War.
 Narrative forms predominate, especially letter groups and diaries.
 Most of the North American manuscript collections are unpublished.

 Several collections in less usual formats are also worthy of mention.
 The Edward and Sheila Scanlan Collection of Maps of the Great Lakes Region includes more than 200 items, 16th to 19th centuries, that record the early cartography of the Great Lakes and Mississippi watersheds.
-Finally, the Department's numismatic holdings include important collections of colonial American coins and paper money, Washington medals, 19th century tokens, and Confederate currency.
+Finally, Special Collections's numismatic holdings include important collections of colonial American coins and paper money, Washington medals, 19th century tokens, and Confederate currency.